diyscif/diyscif/scif-thesis.md

 party. [@ics-705-ts, p.
 55]

-Immediate and continuous alarm must be given on any intrusion detection, failed sensor, tamper detection, or enabling of maintenance mode (maintenace message may be used in place of an alarm).
-Alarms or maintenace messages should be displayed individually for all zones shunted or masked during maintenance mode.
+Immediate and continuous alarm must be given on any intrusion detection, failed sensor, tamper detection, or enabling of maintenance mode (maintenance message may be used in place of an alarm).
+Alarms or maintenance messages should be displayed individually for all zones shunted or masked during maintenance mode.
 [@ics-705-ts, p.
 55]